Ezku/equanimous-tribble/content/3-empirical-study/4-findings.md

 NON-FUNCTIONAL CONTINUUM | CONTINUUM: Non-functional BOARD OVERVIEW           | -

-Table: List of daily segments and the kanban board list for daily `03` overlaid.
-The team proceeds through the boards as they are presented.
+Table: List of daily segments and the kanban board list for daily `03` overlaid. \label{segments-vs-boards}

+In support of this deduction we can can consider table \ref{segment-deltas}.
+The segments `INBOX`, `FIRES`, `PRIORITY LANE`, `OUTBOX` and `QUESTIONS` occur from 17 to 21 times.
+Most other segments only get a handful of visits, with the runner-ups being `NON-FUNCTIONAL CONTINUUM` at 12 and `NON-CORE MODULE CONTINUUM` at 8 occurrences respectively.
+We could consider these top segments to form the stable skeleton of a daily.

+\csvautolongtable[
+  table head={
+    \caption{First and last occurrences of segments through observation period with the count of occurrences in between.}\label{segment-deltas}\\\hline
+    \csvlinetotablerow\\\hline
+    \endfirsthead\hline
+    \csvlinetotablerow\\\hline
+    \endhead\hline
+    \endfoot
+  },
+  respect all
+]{data/processed/segment-deltas.csv}

+Is the team's daily structure indeed encoded in the kanban boards, or does it just happen that the team follows the structure by happenstance?
+To answer this question, we may consider what happens when the structure of boards is disturbed.
+Table \ref{segment-deltas} gives us a hint about where to look for such a disturbance: segments `MONEYBOX`, `MARKETING BOX` and `WATBOX` appear for the first time at the end of the observation period but are nowhere to be seen by daily `20`.

 *How does the daily practice reflect the activity system as understood by the team?*